rpgp/rpgp/README.md

-# RPGP: OpenPGP implemented in pure Rust, permissively licensed
+# rPGP: OpenPGP implemented in pure Rust, permissively licensed

 [![crates.io version][crate-shield]][crate] [![CircleCI build status][circle-shield]][circle] [![Appveyor build status][appveyor-shield]][appveyor] [![Docs][docs-shield]][docs] [![License][license-shield]][license]

-RPGP is the only full-Rust implementation of OpenPGP, following [RFC4880](https://tools.ietf.org/html/rfc4880.html) and [RFC2440](https://tools.ietf.org/html/rfc2440).
+rPGP is the only full Rust implementation of OpenPGP, following [RFC4880](https://tools.ietf.org/html/rfc4880.html) and [RFC2440](https://tools.ietf.org/html/rfc2440).
 It offers a minimal low-level API and does not prescribe trust schemes or key management policies.
 It fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification](https://autocrypt.org/level1.html).

-RPGP is regularly published as [the PGP Crate](https://docs.rs/pgp/) and its RSA implementation lives under the collective [RustCrypto umbrella](https://github.com/RustCrypto/RSA).
+rPGP is regularly published as [the PGP Crate](https://docs.rs/pgp/) and its RSA implementation lives under the collective [RustCrypto umbrella](https://github.com/RustCrypto/RSA).
 For ECC crypto support we are using [Curve25519-dalek](https://crates.io/crates/curve25519-dalek).

 > Please note that the API is not well documented yet.
 You may check out
 > the tests which exercise the API.
 Please open issues here if if you are
-> attempting to use RPGP and need help.
+> attempting to use rPGP and need help.

-## RPGP Status October 2019
+## Status (Last updated: October 2019)

-RPGP is used in production by [Delta Chat, the e-mail based messenger app suite](https://delta.chat), successfully running on Windows, Linux, macOS, Android and iOS in 32bit and 64 bit builds.
+rPGP is used in production by [Delta Chat, the e-mail based messenger app suite](https://delta.chat), successfully running on Windows, Linux, macOS, Android and iOS in 32bit and 64 bit builds.

 You can find more details here:

 - [OpenPGP Status document](STATUS.md) which describes what of OpenPGP is supported
 - [Platform status document](PLATFORMS.md) which describes current platform support.

 ## Independent Security Review

-RPGP and its RSA dependency got a first independent security review mid 2019.
+rPGP and its RSA dependency got a first independent security review mid 2019.
 No critical flaws were found.
 We have fixed and are fixing some high, medium and low risk ones.
 We will soon publish the full review report.
 Further independent security reviews are upcoming.